 Associate Professor of Business/Finance and Coordinator of the Finance Program

-Jae Park is an assistant professor in the Department of Economics and Business at Washington & Jefferson College.
+Keun Jae (Jae) Park is an associate professor and a director of the Finance program in the Department of Business.
 Dr. Park’s academic and research interests include empirical corporate finance, corporate governance, corporate innovation, international investment, political uncertainty, and pension plans.